For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Ensure that the credential used has the required permission in your ITSM to read and create incidents, e.g., has the itil role.

 • CSV file two-tier categorization imported from your ITSM: Spark will use it to dynamically assign categories when creating an ITSM ticket.
-Refer to step Upload category and sub_category on this page.
+Refer to the Upload category and sub_category step of the Integration flow on this page.

 • Obtain a self-service portal URL, which Spark will use to notify employees when it cannot escalate a request.